finite-element/finite-element-course/doc/source/tools.rst

 Git
 ...

-Revision control is a mechanism for recording and managing different versions of changing software.
+Version control is a mechanism for recording and managing different versions of changing software.
 This enables changes to be tracked and helps in the process of debugging code, and in managing conflicts when more than one person is working on the same project.
 Revision control can be combined with online hosting to provide secure backups and to enable you to work on code from different locations.

-In this module, you'll use revision control to access the skeleton files, and to update those files if and when they change.
+In this module, you'll use verion control to access the skeleton files, and to update those files if and when they change.
 You'll also use the same revision control system to record the edits you make over time and to submit your work for feedback and, eventually, marking.